or -- presenting evidence of things that I do in my spare time

 My Japan experience began in June 1973, when as a member of the United States Air Force, I embarked upon a two year unaccompanied (i.e. unaccompanied by spouse or family) tour at Yokota Air Base, a U.S. military base in the western part of Tokyo Prefecture, Japan, initiating an experience that would eventually develop into a deep love for the culture and the people of this most fascinating country.

 At that time, I was 23 years old and single.
-I had enlisted in the Air Force in December 1970, a time when I was about to be drafted.
-Back then, a new airman's specialty field was determined somewhat by aptitude test scores, but basically it was still the luck of the draw.
+I had enlisted in the Air Force two and a half years prior, in December 1970, a time when I was about to be drafted.
+Back then, a new airman's specialty field was determined somewhat by aptitude test scores, but ultimately it was determined by what jobs the Air Force needed to fill at the time, therefore one's fate was mostly just the luck of the draw.
 Although I had enlisted with the understanding that I would be assigned to a some kind of an electronics specialty, I knew that there was no guarantee that I wouldn't instead be assigned to something that I would find to be much less favorable.
-Therefore, I felt very fortunate when, near the end of Basic Training, I received orders assigning me to begin the nine and a half month training course for MET/ARE, a specialty field in which I not only was unlikely to be in harm's way, but also one that offered me the opportunity to acquire a marketable skill and that provided me with the opportunity to travel to some interesting places.
+Therefore, I felt very fortunate when, near the end of Basic Training, I received orders assigning me to Chanute AFB, where I was to begin the nine and a half month training course for MET/ARE, a specialty field in which I not only was unlikely to be in harm's way, but also one that offered me the opportunity to acquire a marketable skill and that provided me with the opportunity to travel to some interesting places.
 At the top of my wish list of interesting places to visit, was Japan.